oracle/terraform-provider-oci/docs/solutions/rhel74_image/README.md

    and get access to the various RH repos.
 2. The template expects pre-configured VCNs and Subnets.
 3. You need to provide a URL that points to the RHEL 7.4 ISO.
 This URL must contain the name of the ISO, with an '.iso' extension.
-An OCI PAR works well for this operation.
+An OCI Pre-Authenticated Request (PAR) works well for this operation.
+How to create OCI PARs can be found here: https://docs.us-phoenix-1.oraclecloud.com/Content/Object/Tasks/managingobjects.htm#par.
 4. The template uses filters that expect unique Compartment, VCN and Subnet names.
 	NOTE: The root compartment CANNOT be used for this process.
 5. The following must be specified in your shell environment (prefixed with TF_VAR_ of course):